emmartins/quickstart/forge-from-scratch/README.md

 To show the Forge Console, navigate to _Window -> Show View -> Other_, locate _Forge Console_ and click _OK_.
 Then click the _Start_ button in top right corner of the view.

-### JBoss AS 7
+### JBoss WildFly

-If you are using JBoss AS 7, you should install JBoss Forge version 1.0.0.Final or higher.
+If you are using JBoss WildFly, you should install JBoss Forge version 1.0.0.Final or higher.
 Follow the instructions at [Installing Forge](https://docs.jboss.org/author/display/FORGE/Installation).

 Open a command line and navigate to the root directory of this quickstart.